projectsbyif/openapis/pages/potential-new-apis.md

 We imagined bulk data APIs would have similarities to planning applications, with public notices, public scrutiny and the power for citizens the object.

+* How do we ensure data applications are simple enough that anyone can understand and scrutinise them?

 ## API: Opt-out of bulk data collection

-Bulk data collection should be private-by-design, but should also allow people a convenient method to opt out.
+Bulk data collection should be private by design, but should also allow people a convenient method to opt out.
 In the prototypes we imagined building on existing infrastructure like the [SMS alerting system](#) and [shortcode opt-out mechanism](#).